Judges 20:23

 They went up and wept before the LORD until evening, inquiring of Him, "Should we again draw near for battle against our brothers the Benjamites?"
 And the LORD answered, "Go up against them."

-They went up and wept before the LORD until evening
+They went up and wept before the LORD until evening,

-And the LORD answered
+And the LORD answered, “Go up against them.”

 Persons / Places / Events